Aousulaprashant/Dev-Sea/README.md

 ## 🚀 Overview

-**DevSEA** is a modern Q&A platform built with the **MERN stack**, enhanced with **Next.js 14 (App Router)** and a rich content editor.
+**DevSEA** is a modern Q&A platform built with the **MERN stack**, enhanced with a rich content editor.
 Users can log in, ask or answer questions, and explore content with a smooth, responsive UI.
-Admins and learners access role-based dashboards to manage their activity.

 > ⚠️ **AI-powered answer summarization** is a planned feature and currently under development.

 ---